ceramic brussels

 Gilles Parmentier (be)

-ceramic brussels Co-director, Art on Paper and Brussels Drawing Week Director
+ceramic brussels Co-director, former Art on Paper and Brussels Drawing Week Director

 After more than 10 years working in communication and human resources, in 2011, Gilles Parmentier was appointed director of the Reporters agency, a reference in Belgium specialised in photojournalism and video.

 In 2017, he founded Studio Gondo (VO Group), which links the artistic world with businesses and brands.
-Since 2018, he has been Fair Director of Art on Paper, the international drawing fair in Brussels, which he manages and develops.
+From 2018 to 2024, he was Fair Director of Art on Paper, the international drawing fair in Brussels, which he manages and develops.
 Brussels Drawing Week, organised in partnership with more than 30 Brussels cultural institutions, was his brainchild.

 Today he works on numerous artistic and creative projects and events.